We all have big goals

 When you pick a task that motivates you, you’re much more likely to finish it, which means you are much more likely to take another step closer to your goal.

-A journey of a thousand miles start with a single step, and with each step you take, it becomes easier to see whether you are going in the right direction.
+A journey of a thousand miles starts with a single step, and with each step you take, it becomes easier to see whether you are going in the right direction.
 Like a GPS, only when you start moving can it accurately tell you which direction to go.

 5. Don’t do anything